SeanEwanDalton/Best-Video-Game/README.md

 # Best-Video-Game
-Visualisation of the best video games of all time using Sheets!
+Visualisation of the best video games of all time using GSheets!

 Data taken from Kaggle, link attached.